Gourab997/the_think_tank/README.md

 Think Tank is a socail helping community.
 This Organisation goal is to help people and remove unemployement.
-The Founded of This Community Dr Muhammad Yunus.
+The Founded of This Community is Dr Muhammad Yunus.